input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 ### Findings

+**Relevant**

+- **2.2.1.3.
+Unauthorized Hijacking of Pools Funds**: Validator selects continuing output by NFT presence without verifying destination address, allowing pool funds to be redirected to attacker's script.<br><ins>Detectable pattern</ins>: continuing output selected by token presence without address validation [MISSING-ADDRESS-VALIDATION]

 **May be relevant**

 - **2.2.1.1.
-Unauthorized Redeeming of Open Orders:** Validator checks for presence of other script inputs without verifying their redeemers, allowing authorization bypass.<br><ins>Detectable pattern</ins>: validation depends on other script inputs without checking txInfoRedeemers, though determining whether specific redeemers are required for validation requires semantic understanding [UNCHECKED-REDEEMER]
+Unauthorized Redeeming of Open Orders**: Validator checks for presence of other script inputs without verifying their redeemers, allowing authorization bypass.<br><ins>Detectable pattern</ins>: validation depends on other script inputs without checking txInfoRedeemers, though determining whether specific redeemers are required for validation requires semantic understanding [UNCHECKED-REDEEMER]
 - **2.2.1.2.
-LP Tokens Can Be Duplicated:** Minting policy checks for pool output with NFT but doesn't verify which redeemer was used on pool input, allowing unauthorized minting.<br><ins>Detectable pattern</ins>: minting policy depends on other script inputs/outputs without checking txInfoRedeemers, though determining whether specific redeemers are required for validation requires semantic understanding [UNCHECKED-REDEEMER]
+LP Tokens Can Be Duplicated**: Minting policy checks for pool output with NFT but doesn't verify which redeemer was used on pool input, allowing unauthorized minting.<br><ins>Detectable pattern</ins>: minting policy depends on other script inputs/outputs without checking txInfoRedeemers, though determining whether specific redeemers are required for validation requires semantic understanding [UNCHECKED-REDEEMER]
-- **2.2.1.3.
-Unauthorized Hijacking of Pools Funds:** Validator selects continuing output by NFT presence without verifying destination address, allowing pool funds to be redirected to attacker's script.<br><ins>Detectable pattern</ins>: continuing output selected by token presence without address validation (should use getContinuingOutputs or verify scriptAddress) [MISSING-ADDRESS-VALIDATION]
-- **2.2.4.3.
-Large Refactoring Opportunities:** Heavy code duplication across order validation functions could be refactored for better maintainability

 **Not relevant**

 - **2.2.2.1.
-Batchers Can Choose Batching Order:** On-chain code doesn't enforce chronological order processing.
+Batchers Can Choose Batching Order**: On-chain code doesn't enforce chronological order processing.
 Requires semantic understanding of whether order matters for protocol fairness
 - **2.2.2.2.
-Batcher Is Not Allowed to Apply Their Own Orders:** Code filters out orders from specific addresses when processing.
+Batcher Is Not Allowed to Apply Their Own Orders**: Code filters out orders from specific addresses when processing.
 Requires semantic understanding of whether address-based filtering is intentional or erroneous
 - **2.2.3.1.
-Batchers Can Choose Pools:** Batchers can execute orders against any pool, including custom pools.
+Batchers Can Choose Pools**: Batchers can execute orders against any pool, including custom pools.
 Requires semantic understanding of intended protocol constraints
 - **2.2.3.2.
-Batchers Licenses Cannot be Revoked:** Batcher licenses are irrevocable until expiration.
+Batchers Licenses Cannot be Revoked**: Batcher licenses are irrevocable until expiration.
 Protocol governance issue
 - **2.2.3.3.
-Assumptions on Batcher's Licenses Distribution:** Specification doesn't document how batcher licenses are distributed and renewed.
+Assumptions on Batcher's Licenses Distribution**: Specification doesn't document how batcher licenses are distributed and renewed.
 Documentation issue
 - **2.2.3.4.
-Pools Cannot Be Closed:** Pools can be created but not closed, permanently locking creator's minAda.
+Pools Cannot Be Closed**: Pools can be created but not closed, permanently locking creator's minAda.
 Requires semantic understanding of intended pool lifecycle
 - **2.2.4.1.
-Reliance on Indexes Into ScriptContexts' txInputs and txOutputs:** Validators use redeemer-provided indices to select inputs, relying on transaction ordering.
+Reliance on Indexes Into ScriptContexts' txInputs and txOutputs**: Validators use redeemer-provided indices to select inputs, relying on transaction ordering.
 Requires semantic understanding of whether input ordering constraints are necessary
 - **2.2.4.2.
-Duplication of ScriptContext Definition:** Custom ScriptContext definition omits getContinuingOutputs function, contributing to vulnerability 2.2.1.3.
+Duplication of ScriptContext Definition**: Custom ScriptContext definition omits getContinuingOutputs function, contributing to vulnerability 2.2.1.3.
 Code organization and maintenance issue
+- **2.2.4.3.
+Large Refactoring Opportunities**: Heavy code duplication across order validation functions could be refactored for better maintainability
 - **2.2.4.4.
-Protocol Specification Lacking:** Documentation lacks formal specification defining correct behavior and operations
+Protocol Specification Lacking**: Documentation lacks formal specification defining correct behavior and operations

 ## Minswap AMM Dex v2